kilfour/QuickPulse/why-quickpulse-exists.md

-# Why QuickPulse Exists
-> A.k.a.
-A deep dark forest, a looking glass, and a trail of dead generators.
+# A deep dark forest, a looking glass, and a trail of dead generators.

 A little while back I was writing a test for a method that took some JSON as input.
 I got my fuzzers out and went to work.
 And then... my fuzzers gave up.